seanbao/mnemonas/docs/security.en.md

 host = "127.0.0.1"
 ```

-`auth.enabled = false` disables Web UI/API login. `webdav.auth_type = "none"` disables WebDAV Basic Auth.
+`auth.enabled = false` disables Web UI/API login. `webdav.auth_type = "none"` disables WebDAV authentication.
 If either is disabled, bind only to loopback.
 If a non-loopback bind is intentionally protected by an outer firewall, container port binding, or reverse proxy, set `security.allow_unsafe_no_auth = true` explicitly to pass configuration validation.

 ## Network Binding